 ASCB is seeking to:

 - Help scientists reach public audiences to build trust in scientists and increase appreciation and understanding of science.

-- Enable scientists to undertake a significant pilot/case study to become competitive for funding from other sources to sustain and even expand their project.
+- Enable scientists to take a pilot project to the next level and possibly become competitive for funding from other sources to sustain and expand their project.

 - Support scientists who may want to transition to a career in public engagement or increase the professionalism of their approach to engaging the public.